"I'm giving my notice. I've accepted an offer at another company."

 These are a few of the most common questions we've heard from managers.
 What questions do you have about creating career development plans with your team?

-Want help mapping out career development plans with your team?
+Want help mapping out career development plans with your team like the picture below?
 Then sign up for a free trial of Lighthouse.

 Lighthouse is purpose built to help you be a great manager, with questions to help foster career conversations and a place to map out the steps to make growth a reality for everyone on your team.
 Start your 21-day free trial now here.